MishchenkoYuriy/MusicFlow/dbt/docs/analyses.md

 {% enddocs %}

+{% docs found_by_statistics %}

+This analysis shows how many records were found by each query type.

+{% enddocs %}

-{% docs how_found_statistics %}
+{% docs found_on_try_statistics %}

-This analysis shows the steps the search engine takes to find an album, playlist or track on Spotify, and how many records were found on each.
+This analysis shows how many records were found at each step.

 {% enddocs %}